bisq-network/bisq/CONTRIBUTING.md

  - Squash redundant or unnecessary commits
  - Submit a pull request from your topic branch back to the `master` branch of the main repository

 Pull requests should be focused on a single change.
 Do not mix, for example, refactorings with a bug fix or implementation of a new feature.
-This practice makes it easier for fellow contributors to review each pull request on its merits and and to give a clear ACK/NACK (see below).
+This practice makes it easier for fellow contributors to review each pull request on its merits and to give a clear ACK/NACK (see below).

 ## Reviewing Pull Requests